Regularly-Archive/2021/ConferenceTrackManagement/src/README.md

 # How it works
 It's my pleasure to have a brief introduction for you to explain the design of this solutions.

-The key points I focu on is how to separate different responsibilities, so I designed the following key components:
+The key points I focus on is how to separate different responsibilities, so I designed the following key components:

 * `ConferenceManager` implements `IConferenceManager`, a high level component to arrange and print conference schedules.
 * `TextFileActivitySource` implements `IActivitySource`, a component to determine the way of activities to load.